SivilTaram/dl4c.github.io/index.md

 #### News

+**May 4, 2023** Updated all accepted papers and the schedule.
+Congrats to all authors and look forward to the workshop tomorrow :)

 **Feb 10, 2023** Upon the request of the community, we have extended the submission deadline to **February 12th, 11:59PM AoE**.
 We look forward to your submissions!